 Laurel L. Grammig.
-Ms. Grammig has been our Vice President and Secretary since 1994, and from 1994 until 2009, she served as our General Counsel.
-She was named Chief Corporate Counsel in 2009.
+Ms. Grammig was named Chief Compliance & Regulatory Officer in 2012, and has been our Vice President and Corporate Secretary since 1994.
+She was Chief Corporate Counsel from 2009 to 2012, and from 1994 until 2009, she served as our General Counsel.
 Ms. Grammig serves as an executive officer for a number of our subsidiaries.
 Before joining us, Ms. Grammig was a partner of the law firm of Holland & Knight LLP in Tampa, Florida.

-Richard A. Freebourn, Sr. Mr. Freebourn has served as Vice President - Internal Operations since 2004, and Director of Internal Operations since 2002.
-From 2000 until 2002, he served as our Director of Internal Audit, and from 1998 until 2000, he served as Vice President and Operations Manager of our Indianapolis, Indiana retail profit center.
+Richard A. Freebourn, Sr. Mr. Freebourn has served as Vice President, Internal Operations since 2004 after serving as Director, Internal Operations since 2002.
+He has been responsible for Acquisition Due Diligence from 2002 through the present.
+From 2000 until 2002, he served as our Director of Internal Audit, and from 1998 until 2000, he served as Vice President and Operations Leader of our Indianapolis, Indiana retail profit center.
 Mr. Freebourn has been employed by us since 1984.
+He originally joined Brown & Brown Insurance as part of an acquisition in Fort Myers, Florida, where he was the Accounting Leader and eventually the Personal Lines and Operations Leader through 1997.